 An Anatomical Guide to Chicken Wings

 My favorite part of a chicken is, hands down, the wing.
 Whether I’m nibbling on one as I carve up a whole roasted chicken, or feasting on a messy pile of saucy buffalo wings, they’re fun to eat and oh-so-satisfying to a dark-meat lover like me.
+If you look closely, whole chicken wings are actually composed of three parts.
+Do you know what they are called?

 I consider chicken wings a bit of a delicacy since there are only two per chicken, but they pack a ton of flavor.
 While they’re available at pretty much any grocery store, they’re usually sold already butchered into smaller pieces.
 Those looking for whole, intact wings might have to go to a butcher shop or ask for a special order, although I’ve had luck at Whole Foods.